yukri1030/chat-space2/README.md

 ### Asociation
-- has_many :groups , through :member
+- has_many :groups , through :members
 - has_many :messages
 - has_many：members